formkit/docs-content/essentials/what-is-formkit.md

 ### Easy to extend 🧩

-FormKit comes with great production-ready defaults, and for many users, the defaults are all they'll never need.
+FormKit comes with great production-ready defaults, and for many users, the defaults are all they'll ever need.
 But FormKit is more than just inputs.
 It is a form building _framework_, complete with a [hooks](/advanced/core#hooks), [events](/advanced/core#events), [plugins](/advanced/core#plugins), libraries and [schemas](/advanced/schema).
 Advanced developers can craft their own form systems using FormKit's low-level tooling.

 ## What FormKit isn’t

 While FormKit does a lot of things, it is not a UI framework or a _layout_ tool.
 Want inputs next to each other?
 Cool!
 Wrap some inputs in a `<div>` and sprinkle on some `flexbox`.
-While FormKit ships with [default theme](/essentials/styling#optional-genesis-theme), this package assumes you'll still be responsible for most of your form's style and layout.
-FormKit plays nicely with any UI framework or your custom styles.
+While FormKit ships with a [default theme](/essentials/styling#optional-genesis-theme), this package assumes you'll still be responsible for most of your form's style and layout.
+FormKit plays nicely with any UI framework or your own custom styles.

 ## Why not...?